Sustainable Christmas

 Turkey

 A kilogram of turkey creates notably less carbon than beef, lamb, pork and cheese.
-At COOK, we just use turkey crowns, but the family-run farm in East Anglia sells on the legs and wings, and the carcasses is used for stocks and pet food, so nothing is wasted.
+At COOK, we just use turkey crowns, but the family-run farm in East Anglia sells on the legs and wings, and the carcasses are used for stocks and pet food, so nothing is wasted.
 That’s just how it should be.
 Investing in an organic and sustainable Christmas turkey doesn’t only help the environment, but is also delicious for everyone you have around on the big day.

 Eat Less Meat